SolanaFish/SolanaPage/README.md

     ```
 - Required methods and routes
     - Module constructor
-        - Contructor should take `express app` object as an only argument, and return a promise that is resolved when the module is loaded.
+        - Constructor should take `express app` object as an only argument, and return a promise that is resolved when the module is loaded.
         ```JavaScript
         module.exports = (app) => {
             return new Promise((resolve, reject) => {